Skip to main content

 between glass and tide,

-between strangers and something more —
+and something more —

 a story began.

-we don’t remember the exact words now.
+We don’t remember the exact words now.

 He doesn’t remember the sentences.